 - Rebound anxiety

-If you take benzos to relieve anxiety or insomnia, you may suffer higher anxiety or sleeplessness when you quit taking them.
+If a person uses benzos to relieve anxiety or insomnia, he or she may actually suffer higher anxiety or sleeplessness when they quit using them.
 These intense conditions are rebound effects.
-Rebound effects usually go away in about two to three days.
+Rebound effects usually go away within about two to three days.
 Even if you have never had these feelings before, they may begin as a rebound effect of benzo withdrawal.

 Simply getting through detox is not enough to permanently end your addiction problems.
 You need therapy to get to the root of why you fell into substance abuse in the first place.
 You may be surprised to learn that you have one of several co-occurring disorders like depression or anxiety that may have set you on this destructive path.
 By knowing why you became addicted, you can gain the treatment you need to stay away from drug abuse for the rest of your life.